NEONScience/neon-data-api/docs/content/endpoints/data.md

 # Data Endpoint

+!!! requires-auth "Requires Authentication"

+    One or more endpoints require [API Token](/authentication#api-tokens) authentication, indicated below.

 The `/data` endpoint shows which monthly data files are available, and provides URLs to downloadable files.
 Several terabytes of data are presently available.
 To keep data files to a reasonable size, they are generally arranged in